mapnik/mapnik/docs/ogcserver/readme.txt

 - No Map() object is used or needed here.
 - Be sure to call self.finalize() once you've registered everything!
 This will validate everything and let you know if there's problems.
+- For a layer to be queryable via GetFeatureInfo, simply set the 'queryable' property to True:

+  lyr.queryable = True

 To Do